One-time events for your scopes!

 Sidenotes

 Note that this tip doesn’t exempt you from deregistering manually if the event is never fired.
-Using our deregister
+Using our deregister service, the example looks like this:

 1 | function ($rootScope, deregister) { |